Please refer to the University’s Glossary of Terms for policies and procedures.

-8.2 The salary costs are met by the Faculty/Cost Centre.
-The Faculty/Cost Centre also meets the costs of replacement staff and any other associated staff replacement costs that arise during the absence of the participant.
-Other costs not associated with travel or living expenses, for example consumables required to undertake research activities as part of the approved PDP, are also met by the Faculty/Cost Centre, the host organisation or the staff member via their university professional account.
+8.2 The salary costs are met by the Cost Centre.
+The Cost Centre also meets the costs of replacement staff and any other associated staff replacement costs that arise during the absence of the participant.
+Other costs not associated with travel or living expenses, for example consumables required to undertake research activities as part of the approved PDP, are also met by the Cost Centre, the host organisation or the staff member via their university professional account.

-8.3 Attendance at conferences during PDP is paid for by the Faculty/Cost Centre.
-Faculty/Cost Centre processes for financial support and leave for conference attendance continue to apply.
+8.3 Attendance at conferences during PDP is paid for by the Cost Centre.
+Cost Centre processes for financial support and leave for conference attendance continue to apply.

 9. Financial Assistance

 9.1 Financial Assistance is paid from a central PDP fund, which is allocated as part of the University’s annual budget process.